Cxpher/Era/deploy_oracle_era/deploy_oracle_era.rst

 .. _deploy_oracle_era:

 -------------------------
-Deploying Oracle Single Instance Database with Nutanix Era
+Deploying Oracle DB (SIHA) with Era
 -------------------------

-Create Oracle Database Server with Nutanix Era
+Create Oracle database server with Nutanix Era
 +++++++++++++++++++++++++++++

 In this exercise you will deploy a fresh Oracle database using a Nutanix Era pre-created Oracle 19c 'Software Profile'.
 You will name these instances after your user alias (eg. User01_Name of Database).